LamaSRL/SRL-6-Scripts/mousemovingobject/README.md

 # mouseMovingObject
-R&D on a robust solution for mousing moving objects for SRL-6.
+R&D on a robust solution for mousing moving objects using SRL-6.